Whitestone REIT (NYSE:WSR) Releases FY 2022 Earnings Guidance

-Whitestone REIT (NYSE:WSR – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
+Whitestone REIT (NYSE:WSR – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
 The company provided earnings per share (EPS) guidance of $0.980-$1.020 for the period.
 The company issued revenue guidance of -.

+A number of research firms have recently weighed in on WSR.
+B. Riley lifted their price objective on Whitestone REIT from $10.50 to $13.00 in a research report on Thursday, March 3rd.
+Zacks Investment Research downgraded Whitestone REIT from a hold rating to a sell rating in a research note on Thursday.

 Whitestone REIT engages in the operation of commercial properties in culturally diverse markets of major metropolitan areas.
 The company was founded on August 20, 1998 and is headquartered in Houston, TX.